LuMaLearning/lumaa-spring-2025-ai-ml/README.md

    - Compute **cosine similarity** of an input query to a movie.
       - Cosine similarity is used to compare the numerical vector of the input query to the documents.
 The closest matching documents will have a higher cosine similarity.
    - Return the **top 5** similar items.
+   - A more involved version of this code produces an AI-generated plot based on the query using Gemini and then recommends similar movies.
+This does improve similarity scores and overall recommendations.

 3. **Code Organization**
    - **Jupyter Notebook**